DustinBrett/daedalOS/README.md

-# Bugs
+# MVP

-- Icons
-  - Dragging goes behind windows
 - Files
   - Filename is showing instead of app name in titles
   - Opening file when app is already open causes issues
 - Start Menu
   - Button bar clicking on mobile has delay
-- DOS
-  - When running it slows down other parts of app
-- Winamp
-  - Exit animation doesn't work
-  - Titlebar not inactive after initial blur

-# Features

-- Start Menu
-  - START MENU click to toggle button bar
-  - Power should reset all caches
+  - Power should refresh page
-  - Entries are slow on first and subsequent loads
   - Blur on menu and buttons submenu
-- PDF Viewer
-  - Finish UI
-  - Fix `window` error

 # Post MVP

 - Wallpaper
   - Use brighter rainbow effect
+- Start Menu
+  - START MENU click to toggle button bar
+  - Entries are slow on first and subsequent loads
 - File Manager
   - Resizable/sortable/scrollable columns
   - Modified date/time